-The TD24C256-R1 requires a 7-bit device address and a Read/Write select bit following a Start condition from the Master to initiate communication with the serial EEPROM.
+The TD24C256-H requires a 7-bit device address and a Read/Write select bit following a Start condition from the Master to initiate communication with the serial EEPROM.
 The device address byte is comprised of a 4-bit device type identifier followed by three device address bits (E2, E1, and E0) and a R/\overline{W} select bit and is clocked by the Master on the SDA pin with the most significant bit (bit 7) first.

-The TD24C256-R1 will respond to two unique device type identifiers.
+The TD24C256-H will respond to two unique device type identifiers.
 The device type identifier of '1010' is necessary to select the device memory for normal Read or Write operation.
-The device type identifier of '1011' is used (1) to select the Identification Page for Read or Write/Lock operation; (2) to select the Software Write Protection register for Read or Write operation; (3) for Read Unique ID (see Table 4-1).
+The device type identifier of '1011' is used to select the Identification Page for Read or Write/Lock operation.
+The device type identifier of '1011' is also used for Read Unique ID operation (see Table 4-1).

 The software device address bits (E2, E1 and E0) must match their corresponding hard-wired device address inputs (E2, E1 and E0), allowing up to eight devices on the bus at the same time.
 The eighth bit of the address byte is the R/\overline{W} operation selection bit.
 A Read operation is selected if this bit is Logic 1, and a Write operation is selected if this bit is Logic 0.
-Upon a compare of the device address byte, the TD24C256-R1 outputs an ACK or a NACK during the ninth clock cycle if the compare is true or not true, respectively.
+Upon a compare of the device address byte, the TD24C256-H outputs an ACK or a NACK during the ninth clock cycle if the compare is true or not true, respectively.
 The device will return to the low-power Standby mode after a NACK.